felixbuchholz/data-structures/assignments/assignment07/README.md

 let datePK = 1;
 ```

 The lowest level of nested loops begins with reading a individual text file that holds the content from the request in step 1.
-Then it is loaded by cheerio and assignd to the variable **$**.
+Then it is loaded by cheerio and assigned to the variable **$**.
 At the end of the loop the zone counter is incremented.

 ``` javascript
 async function processFiles(paths) {